Robert J. Kafin

 Robert J. Kafin (born 1942) is an American lawyer whose practice has been concentrated in the area of environmental law.
 He is a partner at the international law firm of Proskauer Rose LLP.
-Kafin is the immediate past chair of the Times Square Alliance, the Business Improvement District in midtown Manhattan and served on its board of directors and executive committee from 1991 to 2018.
-He holds a New York City Mayoral appointment as chair of GrowNYC, a non-for-profit organization promoting sustainable urban living.
-In 2015 he was elected chair of the Adirondack Council, an organization protecting the wild character and ecological integrity of the six million acre Adirondack Park., for a term that ended in 2019 and continues to serve on its board of directors.
+Kafin was the chair of the Times Square Alliance, the Business Improvement District in midtown Manhattan and served on its board of directors and executive committee from 1991 to 2018.
+He holds a New York City Mayoral appointment as a director of GrowNYC, a non-for-profit organization promoting sustainable urban living and served as its Chair for a 16 year period ending in 2023.
+In 2015 he was elected chair of the Adirondack Council, an organization protecting the wild character and ecological integrity of the six million acre Adirondack Park., for a term that ended in 2019 and continued to serve on its board of directors until June 2023.

 Education

 Kafin received his undergraduate degree from Franklin & Marshall College in 1963, where he was awarded the Williamson Medal and announced magna cum laude.
 He graduated in 1966 from the Harvard Law School, where he was announced magna cum laude.